dorota-alina/savings-vaults/index.md

 ### Review & approval

-1. Peer review: Distribute the draf to other technical writer(s) and apply their comments.
+1. Peer review: Distribute the draft to another technical writer and apply their comments.
 2. Technical review: Distribute the draft to the agreed stakeholders (preferably different from SMEs): devs, engineers, architects, product/ marketing/ sales folks.
 Update the docs according to the received comments.
 4. Approval: Request the final approval from the agreed stakeholder (Project Lead, Tech Lead, or similar).